 - The manager is a control freak who believes micromanagement is the only way.

 - The employee is inexperienced, problematic, new, or can’t adapt to the workplace.

 1. The Protective Company

-Some organizations – especially the older, corporate environments – often welcome a micromanagement style.
-It aligns better with some outdated practices that resemble the army – building outstanding discipline, reporting at all times, conducting a strict protocol.
+Some organizations – especially the older corporate environments – often welcome a micromanagement style.
+It aligns better with some outdated practices that resemble the army – building outstanding discipline, reporting at all times, and conducting a strict protocol.

 Often, that isn’t the case with most startups or companies employing millennials as managers.
 They tend to implement different processes and take a unique approach toward the workforce.

 When hiring hundreds of people every year, micromanagement is reported to reduce the gap between a new employee and the company culture, get up to speed sooner, or leave the company after a trial unless they can fit the internal policy.